 Through on the job experience, attending seminars, training and tuition reimbursement programs, RA positions provide you with a solid foundation for whichever career path you pursue.

-In addition to on-the-job learning, RAs can expect:
+In addition, RAs can expect:

 - In house learning opportunities in the ES “Lunch and Learn” series.
 Recent offerings include a seminar on tips for writing appropriately and clearly and a six-part course exploring Brookings Senior Fellow Bill Gale’s forthcoming book, Fiscal Therapy: Curing America’s Debt Addition and Investing in the Future.